Eric-LDS/2021MCM-ICM-2117410/README.md

 # 2021MCM-ICM-2117410
-Design for 2021 MCM competition.
+Design for 2021 MCM competition.\
-Classification of hornet using VGG16 network
+Classification of hornet using VGG16 network.\
 TeamID 2117410